 Although you aren’t likely to get back 100% of what you paid for your furnace, you can expect to recoup a large percentage.
 In fact, in Canada, homeowners can anticipate receiving 50% to 80% of the total cost of their heating system back when they sell their homes.
 This is because a newly installed furnace adds value to the home and increases the selling price (especially if it’s a high-efficiency system).
 As well, a new furnace will help to attract potential buyers.
 This is particularly true in Alberta, where winters can be extremely cold, and a reliable heating system is a must.

-Furnace Buying Guide - How to Choose a New Furnace for Your Home
+Furnace Buying Guide – How to Choose the Best New Furnace for Your Home

 There are many factors to consider when choosing an HVAC system.
-This includes common considerations, such as size and brand, and often forgotten factors like furnace type and efficiency.
+This includes common considerations like size and brand and often forgotten factors like furnace type and efficiency.

 What are the different types of furnaces?